Sweyn Godwinson: Focus on Wales

 From the start, Sweyn sought peace with Gruffydd ap Llywelyn, the King of Gwynedd in northern Wales.
 This allowed the King of Gwynedd to gain the upper hand on Gruffydd ap Rhydderch, King of Deheubarth and his main Welsh rival.
 Sweyn supported the King of Gwynedd with more than words of alliance.
 In 1046, he joined in on an invasion of Deheubarth.

-Exile
+First exile

 On his return from this campaign Sweyn abducted Eadgifu, the Abbess of Leominster, apparently intending to marry her and gain control of Leominster's vast estate.
 However, King Edward refused permission and Eadgifu returned to her abbey.
 Late in 1047 Sweyn left England to take refuge with Baldwin V, Count of Flanders.

 During his exile he travelled first to Flanders, then to Denmark before returning to England in 1049 to beg for forgiveness.
 He appears to have been expelled from Denmark for an unspecified offence.
 His brother Harold and cousin Beorn first opposed Sweyn's return, but Beorn eventually agreed to support him.

 While accompanying his cousin to meet the King, Sweyn had his cousin Beorn murdered and was again exiled, condemned as a niðing, a man of no honour.